mmf81428/Data-Dawgs-MIST-4610-Project-1/README.md

 This can show Delta around how many bags they are going to have when they are traveling to a certain destination.
 In turn, they have a predetermined estimate of about how much extra weight is going to be on certain flights so they can plan accordingly.

+# Database information

+Name of the database: cs_ald39331